-The respondent stated that there were two Mercedes vans, similar to image 6, and one Ford transit van, similar to image 5.
+The respondent stated that there were two Mercedes vans, and one Ford transit van.
 These cars, as reported by the respondent, carried any writing or logo and they did not have license plates.
 Reportedly, the loading of all approximately 100 POM took about 30 minutes and the respondent was among the last people to be loaded into a vehicle.
 In the same trunk as the respondent he saw about 35 other people with him, at least two women and several minors.
 Then they started driving for around 15 minutes in a manner described as “fast, so fast” over first paved roads for 5 minutes, then unpaved roads until they arrived to a river.
 The respondent could see some glimpses of hills and lights outside before entering into a forest as the vehicle was so old that there were little holes in the trunk.
 There were no windows.
 The respondent stated that it was hard to breathe inside the trunk as it was very crowded by people.

 The respondent stated that all three vans arrived to a site in a small forest with a small yard next to an unpaved road leading to the Evros river.
 Six men in sportswear (as described above) and wearing balaclavas came from the detention site to the river site with the POM.